ASPP/pelita/doc/source/writing_player.rst

 One idea is to implement probabilistic tracking using a `Kalman filter
 <http://en.wikipedia.org/wiki/Kalman_filter>`_

-If you wish to know how the noise is implemented look at the class:
+If you wish to know how the noise is implemented, look at the class:
 ``pelita.game_master.UniverseNoiser``.

 Source Code for ``AbstractPlayer``